Oliver Architecture | Conservation Architects

 Picture

-Brecon Priory was founded after 1093 by Bernard de Neufmarche and became a dependent cell of Battle Abbey, Sussex.
-The present building dates principally from the 13th century.
-Following the Dissolution, the building became a parish church, but it fell into disrepair.
-A major Victorian restoration was carried out by Sir George Gilbert Scott in 1860-62 and 1873.
-The new diocese was created and the church attained Cathedral status in 1923.
+Founded shortly after 1093 by Bernard de Neufmarché, Brecon Priory began as a dependent cell of Battle Abbey in Sussex.
+The present Cathedral building, with its striking architecture, dates mainly from the 13th century.
+After the Dissolution of the Monasteries, the Priory became a parish church, but over time, it fell into disrepair.
+A major restoration was undertaken by the renowned Victorian architect Sir George Gilbert Scott between 1860–62 and 1873.
+In 1923, with the creation of a new diocese, the church was elevated to Cathedral status.

-Stephen Oliver was appointed Cathedral Architect in 2015 and he completed a Quinquennial Inspection of the Cathedral and other buildings in that year.
-We have reroofed the Choir Vestry dormer, and are working on a major programme of intervention to reorder the interior, provide a new entrance and reroof the entire Cathedral’s stone slated roof slopes.
+Stephen Oliver was appointed Cathedral Architect in 2015, completing a comprehensive Quinquennial Inspection of the Cathedral and its associated buildings that same year.
+Since then, we have reroofed the Choir Vestry dormer and embarked on an ambitious programme to reorder the interior, create a new entrance, as well as reroofing.

 BACK TO PLACES OF WORSHIP